glucometers-tech/glucometer-protocols/abbott/freestyle-precision-neo.md

 testing strips.
 Unfortunately those strips are not available in Europe, so the reverse engineering in this document is

-The FreeStyle Precision Neo has the same protocol as the FreeStyle Optium Neo which is probably the same device in other countries outside the US.
+The FreeStyle Precision Neo has the same protocol as the FreeStyle Optium Neo.
+Although the devices are very much alike they appear to have different feature sets.

+FreeStyle Precision Neo is only available within the United States, while FreeStyle Optium Neo is only available outside of the United States.

 ## Protocol